Photo by Oleg Gapeenko

 1. Research which social mediums will work best to drive traffic to you.
 There are more than 300 social-medium options, but it’s too time-consuming to try to use them all.
 So be strategic.

-If you’re B2B, LinkedIn and Twitter, and perhaps Facebook will be sufficient.
+If you’re B2B, LinkedIn, X, and perhaps Facebook will be sufficient.
+Indeed, many entrepreneurs and venture capitalists know X levels the playing field.

 Bloggers need other resources, such as StumbleUpon, as does B2C with Pinterest and other sites.
 Make sure your accounts are up-to-date with your branding.